What to Do with the Dead Kaiju?: Production

+In 2006, Satoshi Miki expressed interest in producing a film about an operation to dispose of a kaiju corpse; in particular, he wanted to feature Daiei Film's Gamera.
+At that time, the project was not greenlit.
+Years later, Miki proposed a project about Kamen Rider series antagonist Shocker to Toei, referencing Joker and other similar productions as influences on his vision.
+As it was not approved, he instead submitted an alternative pitch based on the aforementioned ideas from 2006, which became the basis for What to Do with the Dead Kaiju?.

 Release

 What to Do with the Dead Kaiju? was released in Japan on 4 February 2022 and on Blu-ray and DVD on 13 July.

 Reception

-The film has received negative reviews from both the critics and audience.
+The film has received negative reviews from both critics and audiences.
 On the review aggregation website Rotten Tomatoes, the film holds an approval rating of 29% based on 7 reviews, with an average rating of 4.7/10.
-Japanese audiences took to social media and dubbed this movie "The Devilman of the Reiwa Era", another tokusatsu movie that was received poorly.
+Japanese audiences took to social media and dubbed the film "The Devilman of the Reiwa Era", referring to another tokusatsu movie that was received poorly.

 Kyle Anderson of Nerdist gave the film a rating of 3.5/5 and wrote that it "deftly straddles the line between satire/parody and legitimate disaster film."

 Whang Yee Ling of The Straits Times rated the film 2 stars out of 5 and wrote that despite its "promising" premise, the film is "at once hectic and plodding" and "fares no better even as a parody of Japan's political inertia and bureaucracy."

 James Hadfield of The Japan Times rated the film 2 stars out of 5 and wrote that while Fuse "gets the balance just right" and Hamada "has obvious fun playing a villain for a change", the film "seems oblivious to whether any of the ideas it flings against the wall are sticking."

 Christopher Stewardson of Our Culture Mag rated the film 2 stars out of 5 and wrote that despite the "solid" first 10 minutes, it "loses itself to clumsy comedy and contrived endings."

-Yuichi Maeda criticized this movie on a J-CAST interview; stating that audiences of this movie were expecting a more dramatic political thriller and military thriller similar to those of Shin Godzilla, only to be met with unfunny gags and a screenplay with little to no realism.
+Yuichi Maeda criticized the film on a J-CAST interview.
+He stated that audiences would expect a more dramatic political and military thriller similar to Shin Godzilla, only to be met with unfunny gags and a screenplay with little to no realism.
 Hinataka on Netlabo shared similar sentiments, comparing the movie unfavorably to Don't Look Up.